-The Global Commercial business partners with clients, from sophisticated multinational organizations to small-to-medium organizations, to elevate their business to new heights.
-We deliver advanced cyber defense solutions across three industry leading lines of business: enterprise consulting, incident response, and managed services.
+The Global Commercial business partners with clients, from sophisticated multinational organizations to small-to-medium organizations, to elevate their businesses to new heights.
+We deliver advanced cyber defense solutions across two industry leading lines of business: enterprise consulting and incident response.
 Our team is led by practitioners with decades of cyber operational, strategic consulting, incident response, commercial, and federal experience.
 Our extensive industry expertise is earned through years of working with market leading clients in financial services, health and life sciences, software and technology, high tech manufacturing, logistics, and energy.